MaksDidukh/Read-Flow/README.md

 ## For developers
 BE CAREFUL!!!
 - The script works with libraries
-- May violate privacy rules and its policies
+- May violate privacy rules and its policies(when used by the user)
+- Users can download pirated content (this is not tracked)

 ## Contact
 No patent or copyright.